neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokefunction.md

 ﻿# invokefunction Method

-Return the result after calling a smart contract at scripthash with the given operation and parameters.
+Returns the result after calling a smart contract at scripthash with the given operation and parameters.

 > [!Note]
 >